 Cons of the Shark Stratos Corded Stick Vacuum

-Moving on to the cons: Unfortunately, this vacuum does not stand up on its own.
-Youโre supposed to hang the handle on the wand for storage, but we found this to be a little awkward, though we suppose we would get used to it.
+Unfortunately, this vacuum does not stand up on its own.
+Youโre supposed to hang the handle on the wand for storage, but we found this to be a little awkward; however, we should get used to it over time.

 Another thing is that we found it to be a little harder to push on carpet.
-Nothing majorโit just took a little bit more effort when using it for carpeted floors.
+Nothing majorโit just required a little more effort when used on carpeted floors.
 This wouldnโt be a problem for occasional rugs, but it might not be the best choice if your home has predominantly carpeted floors.

-Another thing is that, despite having above-average airflow, it had below-average suction power in our tests.
-While this doesnโt seem to impact its overall performance, it is an aspect worth mentioning since this measurement effects vacuums’ overall Vacuum Wars score.
+Also, despite having above-average airflow, it had below-average suction power in our evaluations.
+While this doesnโt seem to impact its overall performance, it is an aspect worth mentioning since this measurement affects vacuums’ overall Vacuum Wars score.

-And lastly, while this may not be a true Con, itโs important to note that this is a corded model, not cordless, which might be overlooked since many stick vacuums are cordless.
+Lastly, while this may not be a true con, itโs worth noting that this is a corded model, not a cordless one, which might be overlooked since many stick vacuums are cordless.

 Our Conclusion

-In conclusion, the Shark Stratos Corded Stick Vacuum offers impressive performance with its innovative DuoClean head, exceptional debris pickup on hard floors, and effective hair handling thanks to the self-cleaning HairPro brush roll.
-It would be an effective vacuum for almost anyone, but if you have a lot of pets and mostly hard floors, this would be a great buy.
+The Shark Stratos Corded Stick Vacuum offers impressive performance with its innovative DuoClean head, exceptional debris pickup on hard floors, and effective hair handling thanks to the self-cleaning HairPro brush roll.
+It would be an effective vacuum for almost anyone.
+And if you have a lot of pets and mostly hard floors, this would be an especially great buy.